martinbutler/simon/README.md

     - navbar.html
     - navbar.scss
     - navbar.controller.js
   * description: This was to mimic the current Simons Foundation Website NavBar.
-I made adjusts to account for the length of the navbar items.
+I made adjustments to account for the length of the navbar items.
 The navbar items will collapse at 850px instead of 768px.
 This prevents the wrapping of the items to addition lines between 768 and 850 to provide a better UX.

 2. Footer:
   * files
     - footer.html
     - footer.scss
     - footer.controller.js
   * description: This was to mimic the current Simons Foundation Website footer.
-I made adjusts to account for the length of the footer items.
+I made adjustments to account for the length of the footer items.
 The footer items will collapse at 850px instead of 768px.
 This prevents the wrapping of the items to addition lines between 768 and 850 to provide a better UX.

 3. Sidebar:
   * files
     - sidebar.html
     - sidebar.scss
     - sidebar.controller.js
   * description: This was to mimic the current Simons Foundation Website sidebar when doing a search. (i.e. https://www.simonsfoundation.org/?s=autism&submit= ).
-I made adjusts on the responsiveness.
-When the sidebar is moved below the body, the image and text associated with it will expand to fit window width and maintain its persistence on mobile devices to provide a better UX.
+I made adjustments on the responsiveness.
+When the sidebar is moved below the body, the image and text associated with it will expand to fit the window width and maintain its persistence on mobile devices to provide a better UX.

 ## Search Tool Design:
 1. Image: For aesthetics and to allow for the user search option interface to be placed to its right.